 Julien Saint Reiman recently graduated from the University of Cambridge with an MPhil in American History.
 His dissertation examined US-India relations during the Second World War.
 To tie these diplomatic affairs to overarching historical trends, he examined underexplored communications between low-level government officials—something he hopes to continue through a PhD in US History.
 He also looks forward to the end of the pandemic, when he can resume his greatest passion: leading public walking ice cream tours in cities around the world.

-Dr. Gabriel Rached is a researcher and Assistant Professor.
-He holds a Ph.D. in International Political Economy (Universidade Federal do Rio de Janeiro) with his thesis concerning Multilateral Organizations focusing on the World Bank and economic development.
-He carries out research and teaches on the topic of Political Economy (Universidade Federal Fluminense) and is involved with undergraduate and graduate activities.
-From 2016, he has been a Postdoctoral Fellow in International Studies (Università degli Studi di Milano) conducting research into BRICS and the insertion of these emerging countries in the international arena.
-Since then, has been studying thematics related to Regionalisms, New Global Governance and recent changes in the international system.
+Dr. Gabriel Rached is researcher and Assistant Professor.
+He holds a PhD in International Political Economy (Universidade Federal do Rio de Janeiro) with his thesis concerning Multilateral Organizations and economic development.
+He carries out research and teaches on the topic of Political Economy and is involved with undergraduate and graduate activities.
+From 2016, he has been a Postdoctoral Fellow in International Studies (Università degli Studi di Milano) conducting research into BRICS and the insertion of the emerging countries in the international arena.
+Since then, has been studying thematics related to Global Shifts, New Global Governance and contemporary changes in the international system.